Half day Private Skopje walking tour

 The city’s origin can be traced back to the ancient city of Skupi, located 7 km northwest from today’s town.
 It was and it is settled on the roads that united Western and Eastern civilization, on the roads trodden by conquerors, believers, merchants… Because of its geographical position at important crossroads, Skupi assumed a special role in the Roman Empire.
 Christianization spread to Skupi very early – it had an organized church since the time of Constantine I. Till the end of 13th century, Skopje was a part of different kingdoms and empires.
 In 1392 Skopje became a part of big Ottoman empire and as a crossroad of important Balkan routes connecting Europe and Asia, the city became increasingly important to the Turks as a base for their further conquests.
 Ottoman rule has left many signs and monuments in Skopje.
 Today Skopje is the biggest cultural, economic and trade center in Macedonia.

-– English speaking local professional tourist guide for 3 hours;
+Experienced English speaking local tour guide for half day;